Flexible Spending Accounts

 Health Care FSA

-If you enroll in the 900 Deductible Plan in 2021 you can contribute up to $2,750 to a Health Care FSA to pay for copays, deductibles and coinsurance related to your or your dependents’ eligible medical, dental and vision care or prescription drug costs.
+If you enroll in the 900 Deductible Plan in 2022 you can contribute up to $2,750 to a Health Care FSA to pay for copays, deductibles and coinsurance related to your or your dependents’ eligible medical, dental and vision care or prescription drug costs.
 The CARES Act of 2020 has updated FSA rules so employees can now be reimbursed for over-the-counter (OTC) medicines without a prescription.
-It is expected this rule will remain in effect into 2021.
 Note: If you are a participant in the 1850 Deductible Plan with HSA or the 2850 Deductible Plan with HSA, you are not eligible to elect the Health Care FSA option; however, you can enroll in the Combination Health Care FSA.

 Eligible Health Care FSA expenses